Planning a solo trip to Bratislava, Slovakia? Here’s everything you need to know for your visit:

 - Spoken languages: Slovak (English, German and Hungarian spoken by foreigners).

-- Best time to visit: from April to October (mild, continental climate with four seasons).
+- Best time to visit: April to October, with September being particularly pleasant.

 WHERE TO STAY